-The word ‘Exhausting’ (Adjective) describes something that makes you extremely tired, drained, or worn out.
-It often applies to activities. in this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Exhausting’ correctly in sentences.
+The word ‘Exhausting’ (adjective) describes something that makes you extremely tired, drained, or worn out.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘exhausting’ correctly in sentences.

 Exhausting Explained in Depth